 Even when you’re a driver who knows your way around the garage and the track, racing can seem mysterious.
 But getting more involved in motorsports doesn’t have to be intimidating.
 It turns out that there are lots of ways for racing fans to get more involved, and many don’t require the deep pocket resources or high stress of being a professional driver.

-As Practice Leader at Lockton Motorsports, Ryan Staub knows a lot about insurance and a lot about motorsports—he’s a longtime HPDE participant and instructor, and he also co-authored the HPDE First-Timer’s Handbook with Ross Bentley, author of the best-selling Speed Secrets book series.
+Ryan Staub knows a lot about insurance and a lot about motorsports—he’s a longtime HPDE participant and instructor, and he also co-authored the HPDE First-Timer’s Handbook with Ross Bentley, author of the best-selling Speed Secrets book series.
 As Staub explains it, you can find a lot of fulfillment in motorsports much closer to home than you think.
 Here’s what to know.

 How Do You Get into Motorsports and Racing?